-We conducted our audit in accordance with International Standards on Auditing (UK) ("ISAs (UK)") and applicable law.
+We conducted our audit in accordance with International Standards on Auditing (UK) ('ISAs (UK)') and applicable law.
 Our responsibilities are described below.
 We believe that the audit evidence we have obtained is a sufficient and appropriate basis for our opinion.
-Our audit opinion is consistent with our report to the audit committee.
+Our audit opinion is consistent with our report to the Audit and Risk Committee.

 We were first appointed as auditor by the shareholders on 8 June 2016.
 The period of total uninterrupted engagement is for the four financial years ended 25 January 2020.
-We have fulfilled our ethical responsibilities under, and we remain independent of the Group in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to listed public interest entities.
+We have fulfilled our ethical responsibilities under, and we remain independent of the Partnership in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to public interest entities.
 No non-audit services prohibited by that standard were provided.